 The on-going monitoring of these measures is the responsibility of the Consent Holder.
 It is recommended that you discuss any potential measures with the Council's monitoring officer who will guide you on the most appropriate approach to take.
-Alternatively, please refer to Council, Auckland Council Guidance Document 005, Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, GD05 including any amendments.
+Alternatively, please refer to Council, Auckland Council Guidance Document 005, Erosion and Sediment Control Guide for Land Disturbing Activities in the Auckland Region, June 2016, Incorporating Amendment 2 (GD05).

 There must be no damage to public roads, footpaths, berms, kerbs, drains, reserves, or other public asset directly associated as a result of the activities granted under this consent.
 In the event that such damage does occur, the Council will be notified within 24 hours of its discovery.
-The costs of rectifying such damage and restoring the asset to its original condition will be met by the Consent Holder.